webmaster-exit-1/terminal-assistant/README.md

+# Kitty - Your Personal Chatbot Assistant

-# Dev Note: I'm just one guy, making code.
+### Dev Note: I'm just one guy, making code.
 If you follow or fork this, don't rely on my updated versions to work.
 Or even be the same code.
 So, if I were you and you see something I did and like it, grab it and run with it because I'm not a professional.
 This is just for fun.
 And I can and will make breaking changes, stupid ideas, and sometimes, just delete repo's and code I'm done with.
 Learn 2 Code.
 Have fun.
 Happy Hacking.

-## Kitty - Your Personal Chatbot Assistant

 Kitty is a personal chatbot assistant that can help you with various tasks.
 It is powered by OpenAI's GPT-3 language model and can provide new and interesting replies to your queries.
 Kitty is also a great programmer and enjoys teaching.
 She'll even speak to you using Google's gTTS.